-No. 016
+016

-Title Monitoring and Evaluation of Water Quality and Ecosystem in Lakes, Rivers and
+Monitoring and Evaluation of Water Quality and Ecosystem in Lakes, Rivers and

 Coastal Zones in Japan

-Author Shigekazu Ichiki
+Shigekazu Ichiki

-Modules 8
+8 Presentation Report

-Category Water Quality Management
+Water Quality Management

-Year 2019
+2019

-a 177 38

 This paper describes the process of monitoring of water quality of surface water bodies in Japan.
 The paper introduces monitoring methods and evaluations using the case of water quality monitoring in public water bodies in the field of environmental administration in Japan.
 The monitoring takes into account the chemical composition of dissolved and suspended substances as water quality and the biota (phytoplankton, zooplankton, etc.).
 Sediment is also a factor that affects water quality, and it is necessary to consider it as a monitoring target, even if it is done infrequently.